pid1/duck/README.md

 ## Improvements
 * Instead of bailing out, simply regenerate the slug until we find one that has not been used.
 Implement a base case based on the configured maximum slug length so we don't loop forever.
 * Make the slug length a maximum potential length, not hardcoded length, to increase our pool of available slugs.
+* When using `--slug` with duplicate slugs, don't present the regeneration message and instead just inform the user that the slug is already in use.